 Ken has dedicated his life to community service, serving a wide range of not-for-profit community organisations including St John Ambulance, McKenzie Centre, Te Whakaruruhau Maori Women's Refuge, along with school and tertiary boards.
 He received a Queens Service Medal, a Rotary Paul Harris Fellowship, and a Hamilton City Award for his services to the community, and was made a Knight of the Order of St John by the Queen.
 He is a Chartered Fellow of the Institute of Directors and a JP.
 Ken also serves as a director on the boards of several Waikato businesses.
 He a proud Hamiltonian and passionate about the Waikato.
 He ascribes to Churchill's words, "We make a living by what we get; we make a life by what we give".

-Paula Baker resides in Hamilton, is Manager of the Braemar Charitable Trust and is a Chartered Director with 20+ years leadership/governance experience in the community sector.
-Paula currently sits on the Boards of Northern Districts Cricket Association, Alandale Retirement Village, disability support services/social housing provider Community Living Trust and Platform Plus Limited-a IT cloud hosting/service provider.
-As a member of the Waikato Community Lotteries committee, Paula also has experience in grants/funding and is highly networked in the Waikato philanthropic sector.
-With an MBA from Waikato University, Paula is optimistically trying to squeeze in completing a Diploma in Arts (Te ao Māori) to further develop her knowledge.
+Paula resides in Hamilton and has over 20 years leadership/governance experience in the community sector.
+Paula manages the Braemar Charitable Trust, is a Chartered Director with significant governance experience and currently sits on the Boards of the Kerikeri Retirement Village, Waihikurangi Trust, Alandale Retirement Village, Presbyterian Support Northern and Northern Districts Cricket Association.
+As a member of the Waikato Community Lotteries distribution committee, Paula is an experienced funder and is highly networked in the Waikato philanthropic and community sectors.
+With an MBA from Waikato University, Paula is currently completing a Diploma in Arts (Te Ao Māori) to further develop her knowledge.

-Jason Dawson is of Ngāpuhi and Ngāti Whātua descent and currently Chief Executive of Hamilton & Waikato Tourism.
+Jason Dawson is of Ngāpuhi and Ngāti Whātua descent and is currently the Regional Affairs Manager for Araraurangi Air New Zealand based in the Waikato.
 Jason completed his MBA at the University of Waikato and has extensive experience working in the local government sector, education, investment banking, technology, agriculture and tourism industries.
 He has been a strong and passionate advocate for Waikato and its people through education, business support, technology, economic development and lifting the profile of the region’s strengths and opportunities.